Clerk of Circuit Court Home

 - The eFiling system will permit filings received by 11:59 pm on a particular business day to be stamped as filed on that day.
 The same will hold true for non-eFilers who submit filings via fax.
 Remember that only filings that have no associated filing fee and are fifteen or fewer pages in length are permitted to be submitted by fax.

 - To request to convert an existing case to an eFiled case, please fax your request to the attention of Carlo Esqueda at (608) 266-9286, or send via U.S. mail.
-Cases may take several days to convert to an eFiled case depending on the location of the physical file, its age and the amount of documents that will be required to scan into the case prior to conversion.
+Cases may take several days to convert to an eFiled case depending on the location of the physical file, its age and the number of documents that will be required to scan into the case prior to conversion.

 - When submitting a new eFiled case, if any party will need an interpreter, please make sure to check that an interpreter is needed and select the appropriate language in the party screen.